blind-anonymous/eigenthemes/README.md

 # Eigenthemes
 Source code for "Low-rank Subspaces for Entity Linking without Annotated Data"

-## Important Note
-There is a minor inconsitency in the notation used for denoting the number of components of the learned subspace in the paper.
-Both the symbol *'n'* and *'k'* have been used in different parts of the paper for denoting the number of components.
-We respectfully request the reviewers to kindly ignore this minor error.
-Furthermore, we feel it should be quite clear to the reader given the context.

 ## Detailed instructions to run the code
 1. Clone this repository using `git clone https://github.com/blind-anonymous/eigenthemes.git`
 2. Download [Anaconda](https://www.anaconda.com/distribution/#download-section) (64-bit Python 3.7 version)